Scissionisti di Secondigliano: Historical allies

-After the end of the feud against the Di Lauro clan, more precisely in 2012, most of the former groups that formed the "Scissionisti di Secondigliano" started a internal war, one example was the so-called "Second Scampia feud", a war waged between the Amato-Pagano clan against the Abete, Abbinante and Notturno clans.
+After the end of the feud against the Di Lauro clan, more precisely in 2012, most of the former groups that formed the "Scissionisti di Secondigliano" started an internal war, one example was the so-called "Second Scampia feud", a war waged between the Amato-Pagano clan against the Abete, Abbinante and Notturno clans.

 Current status

 According to the Direzione Investigativa Antimafia, despite the arrests of important members of the organization, the Amato-Pagano clan continues to maintain the monopoly of drug trafficking and military control of the territory through extortion, having a leading role in the criminal activities in the north region of the city of Naples.

-The Amato-Pagano clan had also a own faction specialized in trafficking drugs via the Eastern Europe, the group was led by Sabev Tsvetan, a Bulgarian citizen.
-In 2020, Tsvetan has decided to break omertà and become a pentito.
-According to the investigations, his collaboration would be another blow to the organization.
+In March 2025, Antonio Pompilio, known as ‘o Cafone’ and a key figure of the Amato-Pagano clan, was extradited and arrested upon arrival at Rome Fiumicino Airport after being captured in Barcelona.
+He had previously escaped arrest during the large anti-mafia operation Champions League 2 conducted in Naples on November 12, 2024.
+Pompilio was located and arrested in Barcelona on January 17, 2025, by Naples’ investigative Carabinieri in cooperation with the Central Anti-Drug Services, International Police Cooperation Service, Europol, Spain’s National Police, and the Special Operations Group.
+He was extradited to Italy under an arrest warrant issued by the Preliminary Investigations Judge of Naples and was places in custody under the Naples Anti-Mafia Prosecutor’s Office.
+The Champions League 2 investigation identified 33 suspects charged with association aimed at drug trafficking, aggravated by the organization’s size, access to weapons, and direct ties to the Amato-Pagano clan.
+The inquiry revealed two distinct Naples-based criminal groups, functionally independent but sharing the same drug supply channel, mainly cocaine and hashish, managed through Spain.
+Pompilio’s arrest marks a significant step in disrupting the transnational drug trafficking network operated by the Amato-Pagano clan.